Camp Lejeune, no stranger to animal encounters, is on the alert again

 The camp near Jacksonville “is the largest Marine Corps base on the East Coast” and includes 14 miles of coastline, according to the Department of Military and Veterans Affairs.
 It is home to several training schools, including the Marine Corps Combat Service Support School.

-Base officials decided to capture and move the alligator away from the barracks to somewhere else on the installation.
+Base officials decided to capture and move the alligator somewhere else on the installation.